birdybirdonline/Linux-Arctis-7-Plus-ChatMix/README.md

 - [awth13](https://github.com/awth13), especially for contributions in creation of our rules.d and systemd configuration and for wrestling with ALSA in our early attempts
 - [Alexandra Zaharia's](https://github.com/alexandra-zaharia) excellent [article](https://alexandra-zaharia.github.io/posts/stopping-python-systemd-service-cleanly) for the clear advice on good practices for sigterm SIGINT/SIGTERM & logging
 - [PyUSB's creators](https://github.com/pyusb) for [PyUSB](https://github.com/pyusb/pyusb) itself
+- [Giacomo Furlan](https://github.com/elegos) for making the solution work on different headset models
 - Honorable mention: [this reddit thread for clueing me in to reading the USB input!](https://www.reddit.com/r/steelseries/comments/s4uzos/arctis_7_on_linux_sonar_workaround/hu51jjy/)